NETWAYS/jenkins-training/jenkins_pre/vorstellungsrunde.md

 !SLIDE noprint
-#Vorstellungsrunde
+# Introductions
-* Wer sind sie?
+* What is your name?
-* Was ist ihr Aufgabenbereich?
+* What's your remit?
-* Haben sie bereits Erfahrungen mit Jenkins?
+* Do you have any prior experiences with Jenkins?